leafrogers/but-you-promised/README.md

 `options` _optional object_

+An object that can be passed-in to override default settings.

 - `giveUpAfterAttempt` _optional integer, the default is 5_

 	An integer that sets the maximum number of times `yourFunction` will be called before rejecting.
 The number set here will only ever be reached if your function’s promise consistently rejects.